aginsburg25/FearlessApi-Demo/solution.md

 #Fearless API Take Home Test
 ###Background
-This API consists of different operations to add, delete, and search the Fearlerss-inventory Database
+This API consists of different operations to add, delete, and search the Fearless-inventory Database

 ###Rest Endpoints
 `GET /items/getCurrentItems` will return all current Items in DB <br />